 How long do I need to use my abduction pillow?

 Ideally you should use it the first six weeks after surgery.
 It is your best protection to avoid dislocations while in bed.
 We realize that it can be very uncomfortable so it is permissible to use a regular pillow between the legs, but you should be careful not to let it come out.
 After six weeks you may be more comfortable with one pillow between your legs when you lie on your side.

 May I sleep on the same side that was operated?

 The safest way to sleep is on your back with a pillow between your legs.
 However, if you find this too uncomfortable, yes you can sleep on the side we operated on.
 It may be uncomfortable if there is soreness in the incision, but it will not do any damage.
 You should use an abduction pillow or regular pillow the first six weeks.

 My new joint feels great!
 How soon can I start my daily walking?

 You can safely walk up to one mile at a time.
 When you are first starting out, you may consider walking a few blocks and gauge how you and your new joint are feeling.
 Then you can work yourself up to a mile.
 Long distance walking (greater than one mile) on a frequent basis is not advisable due to problems with polyethylene wear and osteolysis.

-Contact your orthopedic surgeon who performed the surgery.
+Contact the orthopedic surgeon who performed the surgery.
 Most concerns can be answered over the phone.
-In most cases, the physician or their nurse will advise you promptly the best course of action to take to alleviate the problem.
+In most cases, the physician or their nurse will advise you promptly of the best course of action to take to alleviate the problem.
 If it is a medical emergency contact your local emergency medical service.

 What measures are taken to reduce blood clots (DVT)?